plant based bee free honee

 • The act of harvesting from commercial hives inevitably crushes or injures some of the bees.

 With all these issues considered, even if you’re not vegan it makes sense to choose a vegan sweetener.
 A top-quality brand of organic unrefined sugar actually costs less than most brands of honey.
-If you are seeking a liquid sweetener, maple syrup, agave nectar, or a vegan honey alternative are all excellent choices.

 For further reading: Please see our list of animal ingredients, our guide to vegan foods, and our page about sugar.